milosursulovic/spotify-clone/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments
-- The project makes use of various open-source libraries and technologies without which it would not be possible.
+- The project is based on a tutorial by Philipp Lackner and is primarily intended for educational purposes.

 ## Contact
 For any questions or inquiries, please contact Milos Ursulovic at milosursulovic2696@gmail.com.